Candy (Paolo Nutini song): Covers

 In 2010, the song was covered by Welsh act Marina and the Diamonds on Dermot O'Leary's show on BBC Radio 2.

-In 2014, Kungs & Jasmine Thompson are collaborating to make a cover version of the song which uses the elements of Tropical house and Deep house.
-Previously, Thompson released a cover version of the song back in February.
+In 2014, Kungs & Jasmine Thompson collaborated to make a cover version of the song which uses the elements of Tropical house and Deep house.
+Previously, Thompson released a cover version of the song in February of that year.